m1kethai/StretchGPT-Userstyle/USW-README.md

 | **GitHub** | _[github.com/m1kethai/StretchGPT-Userstyle](https://github.com/m1kethai/StretchGPT-Userstyle)_ |

 ---
-## **Core Functionality**
+## **Additional Features/Options:**

-Expands the usable chat area by > 200% by replacing the default restrictive max-width and fixed margins/padding with much more subtle, adaptive spacing that scales according to your current viewport size.
+### **Color customization**

-## **Extra Toggleable Features:**
+- 40+ included color presets to liven up the bland default color palette.

-### **Custom Theme/Color Options**
+- Individual toggles in the Userstyle options menu for applying the preset color to user message bubbles and prompt input/composer components.
-- Pick from the 40+ included color presets to liven up the dull default color palette and make it easier to distinguish between your prompts and ChatGPT's responses.
+- Apply the color to only the message bubble, or the bubble + the whole message container/row behind it.
-- There are separate toggles in the userstyle's dropdown menu to apply the selected color to your messages and/or your message bubbles, as well as the prompt input elements.
+- All color-related features disabled by default.
-### **Hide Sender Avatars**
+### **Expand chat bubbles**
-- Remove the avatars from ChatGPT responses and free up more screen real estate (makes the most significant difference in mobile and tablet browsers).
+- Allow the chat bubbles to expand and fill all of the available space (with a reasonable hard width limit set, so it doesn't become unusable on XXL screens).
-### **Hide Disclaimer Text**
+### **Hide footer disclaimer**
-- Remove the warning text element at the bottom of the window ("ChatGPT can make mistakes.
-Check important info.") for a cleaner look, and to allow more space for the actual chat content.
+- Remove the disclaimer text fixed to the bottom of the window (*"ChatGPT can make mistakes.
+Check important info."*), freeing up a bit more space for the actual chat content and giving a cleaner overall look.
 ---

->
+**The following upcoming features are in the works, so make sure to keep an eye out for updates!**
-> _Note - the features below were previously implemented but recently broke due to a couple big UI updates by the OpenAI team and have been removed for now, but fixes are currently in progress and they'll all be re-integrated in the near future:_
+>- *~~Configurable width for the main chat area.~~* ✅
->- ~~Configurable padding/width for the main chat content~~
+>- Many more super cool color presets.
->- Resizeable prompt input/textarea
+>- Resizable prompt/composer component.
->- Custom theme color picker
+>- Color picker to enable 100% custom colors, alongside the presets.
->- Expanded sidebar option
+>- Expandable sidebar/chat selector menu.
->- Accent colors for header and sidebar elements
+>- Apply custom color to the header and sidebar.
->
+>- Apply the custom color to the main chat area background as a subtle, classy tint.
-> **If you come across any bugs (it's tough to always catch them quickly after every new breaking ChatGPT update) or have any requests for specific features, please feel free to open an issue on the [GitHub repo](https://github.com/m1kethai/StretchGPT-Userstyle).**
+---

->
+*ChatGPT receives pretty frequent front-end updates and it's tough to immediately catch every breaking change that they push.
+So don't hesitate to [create an issue](https://github.com/m1kethai/StretchGPT-Userstyle/issues/new) on the Userstyle's [GitHub repo](https://github.com/m1kethai/StretchGPT-Userstyle) if you come across any broken functionality.
+Also feel free to create a new GH issue or or [shoot me an email](mailto:contact+addons@mikethai.dev) if you have any specific feature or improvement requests.
+All feedback is welcome!*